girder/girder_worker/docs/facebook-example.rst

     :align: center
     :alt: Visualize Facebook Data Workflow Diagram

-\* The format changes because of Romanesco's auto-conversion functionality.
+\* The format changes because of Girder worker's auto-conversion functionality.

 The entire rectangle is our workflow, and the blue rectangles are our tasks.
 Black arrows represent inputs and outputs and the red arrows represent connections which we’ll see shortly.

-To make this happen, since we've written the tasks already, we just need to format this in a way Romanesco understands.
+To make this happen, since we've written the tasks already, we just need to format this in a way the worker understands.

 To start, let's create our workflow from a high level, starting with just its inputs and outputs (the black arrows):